Rental Application Forms: What to Include & Free Templates

 After collecting personal tenant information, the following section should include information on current and previous addresses.
 Questions should address the applicant’s length of stay at each property, their monthly rental payments, their reason for leaving, and the previous landlord’s name and contact information.
 The landlord’s contact information will be used for landlord references.

 This information gives landlords insight into an applicant’s rental history.
-From the provided information, landlords can get an understanding of their tenant’s intentions to stay in a short-term or long-term capacity.
-Landlords can also get an idea of the types of properties they’ve previously lived in.
+From the provided information, landlords can understand their tenant’s intentions to stay in a short-term or long-term capacity.
+Property owners may also contact the previous landlord to confirm the rental and payment history and receive a character reference on the applicant.

 7. Employment & Income Information

-The details regarding employment and income will help you determine if a tenant has a stable job and the ability to continuously pay rent on time.
-Many times a landlord or housing market will have income requirements to ensure tenants aren’t financially stretched to make the asking rent.
+The details regarding employment and income will help you determine if a tenant has a stable job and can pay rent on time.
+Often, a landlord or housing market will have income requirements to ensure tenants aren’t financially stretched to make the asking rent.
+For example, the general income requirement in New York City is 40 times the asking rent, but most other states require three times the monthly rent.

 8. Background Information

 When processing background checks on prospective tenants, the reports should mimic the information present in this section, especially when pulling information on credit scores.
-Bank accounts and lines of credit should show up on a credit report, and the banking and credit history can provide insight into their overall financial profile.
+Bank accounts and lines of credit should appear on a credit report, and the banking and credit history can provide insight into their overall financial profile.

 9. Personal & Professional References

-Asking for references allows landlords to do a more comprehensive review of the tenant.
 Calling references can uncover some truths about the tenant, giving insight into whom they associate with.
 Landlords shouldn’t base an applicant’s application approval entirely on their ability to pay rent, so conversations with references may uncover personal characteristics that speak to their quality as a tenant.
+Positive responses can support your decision to approve the application.
+However, negative results can help you quickly move on to the next application.

 10. Emergency Contact Information

 Landlords should ask all candidates for at least two individuals who can be their emergency contact.
-Obviously, this can be used if an emergency arises, but there are additional reasons it can be beneficial.
-The emergency contact section should include name, contact information, and relation to tenant.
-Pro-active landlords will call the contact to make sure they exist, but also ask the tenant to update their contact every few months.
+The emergency contact section should include the name, contact information, and relation to the tenant.
+Pro-active landlords will call the contact to ensure they exist and ask the tenant to update their contact every few months.
+Also, it’s another point of contact if the tenant leaves without paying rent.

 11. Disclosure

-Each state has its own laws of what needs to be included in the rental application disclosure.
-In this section, landlords should disclose they are following all federal Fair Housing laws when reviewing and approving applications.
-The disclosure section also provides the landlord with written authorization to use the information provided in the rental application—helping with the application approval process.
+Each state has its own landlord tenant laws, detailing what must be included in the rental application disclosure.
+In this section, landlords should disclose they follow all federal Fair Housing laws when reviewing and approving applications.
+The disclosure section also gives the landlord written authorization to use the information in the rental application for screening.
+Generally, the disclosure states the tenant is giving the landlord permission to run credit and background checks and contact other agencies to verify the information listed on the application.

 12. Applicant Signature & Date

-What Landlords Cannot Include in the Application
+Information Landlords Cannot Include in the Application

 In the rental application form, landlords cannot ask questions about prohibited topics based on Fair Housing Laws.
 Fair Housing ensures no one engaging in housing-related activities like buying, selling, renting, or obtaining a mortgage is discriminated against based on personal characteristics.
 It is illegal to discriminate or deny an applicant based on race, color, national origin, religion, sex (including sexual orientation or gender identity), familial status, or disability.

-- Where are you born?
+- Where were you born?

 - What is your sexual orientation?